pip-services/pip-services-docs/content/en/net/commons/reflect/method_reflector.md

 - **returns**: IEnumerable\<string\> - list with method names.

 #### HasMethod
-Checks if object has a method with specified name.
+Checks if an object has a method with a specified name.

 > `public static` bool HasMethod(object obj, string name)